How to Remove Mold and Mildew from Your Outdoor Furniture

 Cushioned Furniture

-Clean mold from cushioned furniture
+clean mold from cushioned furniture

 The wood of your furniture isn’t the only part that mold can claim.
 Many of our clients also have cushions on their teak furniture, and mold loves to invade soft fabrics and organic materials.